erickmerchant/content/README.md

 # @erickmerchant/html

 Generate html from markdown and js.
 Could be part of a static site set-up.
-Install it globally with `npm install --global @erickmerchant/html`.
+Install it with `npm i @erickmerchant/html`.
 Requires the following file structure.

 ```
 ├── content